 Grow Hapil AGM Variety Strawberries – best all-round variety

-You’ll get a lovely sweet flavour with this great all-round variety as well as heavy crops of large light strawberries.
+You’ll get a lovely sweet flavour with the Strawberry Hapil which is a great all-round variety as well as heavy crops of large light strawberries.

 Grow Honeoye AGM Variety Strawberries – early, heavy cropper